deshmukhgajendra/TaskMate/README.md

 # 📋 TaskMate – Your Personal Daily Task Scheduler

-**TaskMate** is a modern task management Android app built as part of an assessment challenge.
+**TaskMate** is a task management Android app built as part of an assessment challenge.
 It helps users effortlessly schedule and manage their daily routine with a clean UI, offline support, real-time syncing, and overdue task reminders.

 ---